ddubin65/OntoDev/Fall17/md/Integrity.md

 will be severe.
 Students who violate university standards of academic integrity are subject to disciplinary action, including a reduced grade, failure in the course, and suspension or dismissal from the University.

+## On Adapting the Work of Others

+Criteria for grading homework assignments include (but are not limited to) creativity and the amount of original work demonstrated in the assignment.
+However, students are permitted to use and adapt the work of others, provided that the following guidelines are followed:

+- Use of other people's material must not infringe the copyright of the original author, nor violate the terms of any licensing agreement.
+Know and respect the principles of fair use with respect to copyrighted material.

+- Students must scrupulously attribute the original source and author of whatever material has been adapted for the assignment.
+Summarize (e.g. using source code comments) the changes or adaptations that have been made.
+Make plain how much of the assignment represents original work.